1st Edition

 Theme 3: Process-focused, disruptive STEM pedagogy, with interwoven thematic explorations

-6. Queering the Biology Classroom: Intersections between queer pedagogy and disruptive STEM teaching
+6. Queering the biology classroom: Intersections between queer pedagogy and disruptive STEM teaching

-Providence Ryan
+Providence Rubey

-7. The City Budget Project: Proportionality, Financial Literacy, and Culturally Responsive Mathematics
+7. The City Budget Project: Proportionality, financial literacy, and culturally responsive mathematics

 Enrique Nuñez